abedidev/qwen3-radiology/README.md

 # Clinical Multi-Label Disease Extraction from Radiology Findings

-This repository contains the implementation of a work on extracting multi-label disease findings from radiology reports using large language models.
-The project evaluates both zero-shot pretrained LLMs and fine-tuned LLMs using supervised clinical data.

-The goal is to provide full transparency in preprocessing, modeling methodology, evaluation, and reproducibility.
+Using Qwen3-4B and Qwen3-8B with Parameter-Efficient Fine-Tuning

+This repository provides a complete implementation and demonstration of using Qwen3 large language models for multi-label disease classification from free-text abdominal radiology findings.
+It includes all components for zero-shot evaluation, fine-tuning with LoRA and DoRA, preprocessing, prompt construction, inference, comprehensive performance analysis, and uploading the resulting models to Hugging Face.

 ## Repository Structure